khushalsai28/khushalsai28/README.md

 ```
 🎌 Inspired by Japanese minimalism and efficiency
 🎭 Appreciate Telugu culture's emphasis on knowledge
-📚 Lifelong learner following the concept of "Ikigai"
-🌙 Night owl coder with a touch of Eastern wisdom
 🎵 Believe in harmony between code and creativity
 ```